adderbyte/LSTM_time_series_dynamic_Behaviour_modelling/README.md

 ---------------------------------------------------------------------------------------------------------------------------

 	1) Collect data from various sources and do  data-preprocessing
-	2) Use LSTM/time series analysis  to predict air pollution
+	2) Use LSTM/time series analysis  to predict air quality
 	3) Provide good visualisation of the results
 	4) Model the relationship/correlation between air pollution and epidermic spread.
 	5) Use air pollution forecast to track epidermic cases in urban areas